 1. Scope

-Infection with infectious hypodermal and haematopoietic necrosis virus means infection with the pathogenic agent infectious hypodermal and haematopoietic necrosis virus (IHHNV), Family Parvoviridae, subfamily Hamaparvovirinae, Genus Penstylhamaparvovirus with IHHNV (Decapod penstylhamaparvovirus 1) as the Type species (Penez et al., 2020). infection with infectious hypodermal and haematopoietic necrosis virus means infection with the pathogenic agent Decapod penstylhamaparvovirus 1, of the Genus Penstylhamaparvovirus and Family Parvoviridae.
+Infection with infectious hypodermal and haematopoietic necrosis virus means infection with the pathogenic agent Family Parvoviridae, subfamily Hamaparvovirinae, Genus Penstylhamaparvovirus with IHHNV (Decapod penstylhamaparvovirus 1) as the Type species (Penez et al., 2020). infection with infectious hypodermal and haematopoietic necrosis virus means infection with the pathogenic agent Decapod penstylhamaparvovirus 1, of the Genus Penstylhamaparvovirus and Family Parvoviridae.

 Rationale: Revised to match the language in the Aquatic Code Chapter 9.4. on Infection with infectious hypodermal and haematopoietic necrosis virus.